Order of precedence in China: Living former members of the Politburo Standing Committee

 Immediately following the 16th Party Congress, Jiang Zemin was ranked 2nd overall on the leadership protocol hierarchy, immediately after Hu Jintao.
 At the conclusion of the 18th Party Congress, when Hu Jintao retired as General Secretary, Jiang was ranked 2nd overall, after Xi Jinping, and Hu Jintao was ranked 3rd, after Jiang.
 Since 2013, judging mostly based on the official obituary notices of various deceased party officials, Hu seems to have progressively moved "lower" on the protocol strata, first below all current members of the Politburo Standing Committee, and as of 2014, behind all members of the sitting Politburo.

 At major functions, Jiang and Hu sat immediately next to Xi Jinping, visually giving them prominence over the other Politburo Standing Committee members on television footage.
 However, in the official bulletins of the functions, the names of Jiang and Hu were announced after all sitting members of the Politburo.
-This convention was used at the National Day banquet held on September 30, 2014, the 2015 China Victory Day Parade atop Tiananmen Gate, the opening session of the 19th Party Congress in October 2017, the military parade at 70th anniversary of the People's Republic of China in October 2019, and 100th Anniversary of the Chinese Communist Party in July 2021.
+This convention was used at the National Day banquet held on September 30, 2014, the 2015 China Victory Day Parade atop Tiananmen Gate, the opening session of the 19th Party Congress in October 2017, the military parade at 70th anniversary of the People's Republic of China in October 2019, 100th Anniversary of the Chinese Communist Party in July 2021, the opening session of the 20th Party Congress in October 2022, and Jiang Zemin's funeral in December 2022.

-Li Keqiang, Li Zhanshu, Wang Yang and Han Zheng, are not included in this list, due to the recency of their retirement, which makes it difficult to observe their orders of precedence.

 Former Politburo Standing Committee members who were not "in good standing" in official party evaluations are not included in this list; this includes those ousted from positions of power but not formally expelled from the party.
 For instance, Zhao Ziyang and Hua Guofeng were typically omitted from this list when they were alive.
 Zhou Yongkang, who was convicted on corruption charges in 2015, was also removed from this list.
 Hu Qili is omitted from this list.